-Staff review of the application includes, but is not limited to, completeness of the application, consideration of the associated economic benefits from the project, the credit worthiness of the applicant, the financial feasibility of the project, and the security for the bond.8 Upon completion of this review, the application shall be referred to the IRB Committee, along with comments and a preliminary recommendation from staff.
+Staff review of the application includes, but is not limited to, completeness of the application, consideration of the associated economic benefits from the project, the credit worthiness of the applicant, the financial feasibility of the project, including but not limited to review of developer funding, the financing gap of the project, the project's feasibility, the developer's equity investment, the developer's management fee, the entire project capital stack, and the security for the bond.
+Upon completion of this review and staff's preliminary recommendation for approval, the application, and staff's comments and recommendations, shall be referred to the IRB Committee Economic Development Investment Board, along with comments and a preliminary recommendation from staff.

-IRB Committee Review
+IRB Committee Economic Development Investment Board Review

-Once the application is complete and has been reviewed by the staff, a Committee meeting will be scheduled to consider the application.
+Once the application is complete and has been reviewed by the staff, the Economic Development Investment Board ("Committee" or "EDIB")a-Committee meeting will be scheduled meet to consider the application.
 At least one week prior to each such meeting, public notice will be provided by LFUCG with additional notice sent to anyone that LFUCG staff believes also has a direct interest in the project.
 An official representative of the applicant, assisted by bond counsel, is required to be present at any Committee meeting where the applicant's application is considered.